Signatures of Majorana Bound States in the Diffraction Patterns of Extended Superconductor-Topological

 (6) We also observe an abrupt vortex entry feature at the shoulder of the diffraction pattern in many of our junctions.
 This often shows up just as a small glitch of the critical current, but careful measurements and data analysis have mapped its shape in detail in some junctions.

-We note that similar node-lifting effects have been seen in previous published literature \cite{Kurter_2015,Williams_2012}, but many of these authors explained this effect with disorder\cite{Cho_2013}, flux focusing effects \cite{Williams_2012} or simply ignored the effect entirely, and none of them showed such consistent even-odd node-lifting effect symmetric around the peak to the fourth nodes.
-These observations have been observed in many different forms of Bi$_2$Se$_3$ samples, including MBE grown thin films involved in this paper and exfoliated flakes from Bi$_2$Se$_3$ crystals.
+We note that similar node-lifting effects have been seen in previous published literature \cite{Kurter_2015,Williams_2012}, but many of these authors explained this effect with disorder\cite{Cho_2013}, flux focusing effects \cite{Williams_2012} or simply ignored the effect entirely, and none of them showed such consistent odd-even node-lifting effect symmetric around the peak to the fourth nodes.
+These observations have been observed in many different forms of Bi$_2$Se$_3$ samples, including MBE-grown thin films involved in this paper and exfoliated flakes from Bi$_2$Se$_3$ crystals.